Lettuce Leafy vegetables

 How to sow and grow spinach?

-Our spinach is included in the free Planty Gardening app.
-Use it, and you'll get step-by-step guidance from seed to harvest.
+This spinach is included in the free Makkelijke Moestuin app.
+Use it and you'll get step-by-step guidance from seed to harvest.

-So you don't need to know how to grow spinach: the app takes you through every step.
+So you don't need to know how to grow spinach successfully before you start.

 Level 1 and 2: Soaking and sowing the seeds

-First, put the seeds in a cup with water and let them soak for 24 hours.
-This will help them germinate.
+To help the seeds germinate, place them in a cup of water and soak them for 24 hours.

 Spinach seedlings don't need thinning out